bbc/audio-orchestration/tutorial/Readme.md

 can view it in the browser.
 You'll also need `ffmpeg` and `python3` to encode the media and convert the metadata files.
 We recommend you use `git` to checkout this repository.

+Installation of the Node modules might also prompt for a JDK, unfortunately this is currently required to get it to install; a future version of this template should remove that dependency.

 _These instructions assume you're on a Mac and comfortable installing software using homebrew.
 Other operating systems and installation methods are available, but the required steps might differ slightly._